ElectricRCAircraftGuy/eRCaGuy_dotfiles/README.md

 <a id="installation--usage"></a>
 # Installation & Usage:

+**Update 18 Sept.
+2022:** The installation script isn't kept up-to-date at all really.
+However, pretty much every single file in this entire repo has detailed, stand-alone installation instructions for it in the comments at the top of it.
+So, just follow those instead, for within each individual file you'd like to use or install.

 **Note:** _the installation script isn't kept up-to-date very well._ It falls behind frequently as I add new features and useful scripts, then I periodically have to update it again.
 So, it's not a bad idea to run this installation command anyway, to let it install whatever it can, but then still _manually look into the [useful_scripts](useful_scripts) folder, the [home](home) folder, and elsewhere, for other scripts or tools in this repo which this install script doesn't yet install_.